 Below are the best whiskeys to try in each category.
 Most range from $20 to $40 a bottle, but we’ve got a few premium options for special occasions as well.
 Whether you like your whiskey mixed up in a cocktail or prefer is straight in a whiskey glass, we’ve gathered the best whiskey brands for you to try below.

-1. Buffalo Trace Bourbon
+1. Buffalo Trace Bourbon Whiskey

-2. Jameson Caskmates
+2. Jameson Caskmates Whiskey

 BEST IRISH WHISKEY

 As you might have guessed, Irish whiskey is made exclusively in Eire (Republic of Ireland) or in Northern Ireland using yeast-fermented grain mash or a mash of malted cereals.
-Although this bottle of Jameson Caskmates has an unusual distilling process, connoisseurs agree that it’s one of the best irish whiskeys out there — especially for the price.
+Although this bottle of Jameson Caskmates has an unusual distilling process, connoisseurs agree that it’s one of the best Irish whiskey brands out there — especially for the price.
 The whiskey is finished in casks that have been used for brewing beer, upgrading the classic Irish taste with a note of fruity malt.
 Even though it’s shaken hands with a stout beer, you’ll still get to experience a real Irish whiskey.